 There are quite some things to consider when looking for the best Laptop for Animation.

 The best Laptop for Animation is the culmination of optimum hardware and mobility and, in fact, there aren’t all that many great Laptops for Animation out there.

 Before we dive into what specific components you should be looking for in a Laptop for Animation, let’s take a look at how the task of animating on a Laptop actually uses the underlying Hardware Components.

-If you feel like you know your way around the Hardware components and would like to skip directly to the Best Laptop for Animation Recommendations follow this link:
+If you feel like you know your way around the individual Hardware components, follow this link to skip directly to the Best Laptop for Animation Recommendations.

 How does Animation utilize a Laptop’s Hardware?